HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Sample prompt:

-"Write this as a spoken script delivered by my AI avatar for Instagram Reels.
-Keep it casual, engaging, and relatable to teens."
+"Write this as a spoken script to be delivered by my AI avatar for Instagram Reels.
+Keep the tone casual, engaging, and something today’s teens can relate to."

 Paste the script into HeyGen, preview it with your avatar, and listen.
 Does it sound like you?
 If not, tweak it with follow-up prompts like: